 Submission of GA modifier wavier is required when requesting services which are always considered a cosmetic service and therefore never covered.
 (See Coverage section and list of non-covered indications below).

 Services that are performed to enhance or change the appearance and are not necessary to preserve the health of an individual are always considered to be cosmetic and are not eligible for coverage.
 This policy is meant to supplement a member’s contracted benefit plan.
 In the event of a conflict, a member’s benefit plan document always supersedes the information in this coverage policy.
 In the absence of a controlling federal or state coverage mandate, benefits are ultimately determined by the terms of the applicable benefit plan document.
-The provider and facility will be liable for payment unless:

 Indications that may be covered

 The following are examples of procedures or treatments which, depending upon the situation, may be considered cosmetic or medically necessary.
 For this reason, HealthPartners has developed specific coverage policies to address them.
 Generally, these procedures require prior authorization.
 Please refer to the following individual policies for coverage criteria and documentation requirements:

 - Blepharoplasty, blepharoptosis repair, and brow lift